darioielardi/flutter_speed_dial/README.md

 ## Usage

+See [Example Code](https://github.com/prateekmedia/flutter_speed_dial/tree/master/example) or [Example Usage](#Example-Usage) for more info.

 The SpeedDial widget is built to be placed in the `Scaffold.floatingActionButton` argument, replacing the `FloatingActionButton` widget.
-It's not possible to set its position with the `Scaffold.floatingActionButtonLocation` argument, but it's possible to set right/bottom margin with the `marginRight` and `marginBottom` arguments (default to 16) to place the button anywhere in the screen.
+It's not possible to set its position with the `Scaffold.floatingActionButtonLocation` argument, but it's possible to set right/bottom margin with the `marginEnd` and `marginBottom` arguments (default to 16) to place the button anywhere in the screen.
 Using the `Scaffold.bottomNavigationBar` the floating button will be always placed above the bar, so the `BottomAppBar.hasNotch` should be always `false`.

 **Labels**

+SpeedDial and its child all have `label` which can takes any Widget in SpeedDial and `String` in its child.
+SpeedDial also has `activeLabel` property by which you can specify the label that is show when SpeedDial is open.
+It also comes with its labelTransitionBuilder which defaults to fade transition.

-Every child button can have a `label`, which can be customized providing a `labelStyle`.
+Also Every child button `label` can be customized providing a `labelStyle`.
 If the `label` parameter is not provided the label will be not rendered.

 **Animated Icon**

-The main floating action button child can set with the `child` parameter, however to make easier to use an `AnimatedIcon` there are two specific parameters:
+The main floating action button child can set with the `icon` parameter, you can animate that icon by setting `activeIcon` paramater, It have four relatable paramters:

+- `icon` & `activeIcon` takes an `IconData` widget
+- `iconTheme` takes its theme which includes color and size
+- `iconTransitionBuilder` takes [transitionBuilder](https://api.flutter.dev/flutter/widgets/AnimatedSwitcherTransitionBuilder.html) by which they are going to be animated defaults to rotation

+ however if you want to use an Animated icon by specifying `AnimatedIconData` then you can use `AnimatedIcon`, it has two specific parameters:

 - `animatedIcon` takes an `AnimatedIconData` widget
 - `animatedIconTheme` takes its theme